September 12-29, 2019

 The exhibition features artists whose work aligns with the themes of community-based stewardship, civic engagement, and social infrastructure: Magali Duzant, Matthew Jensen, Jodie Lyn-Kee-Chow, and Julia Oldham.
 Through photography, drawing, book arts, and performance, these artists reflect upon, amplify, and interpret the work of stewards and the landscapes and neighborhoods with which they work.

 This project is organized by the USDA Forest Service’s New York City Urban Field Station (NYC UFS) and Pratt Institute’s Spatial Analysis and Visualization Initiative (SAVI), along with Independent Curator, Christina Freeman.

 Magali Duzant’s new commission, Whole Queens Catalog, takes inspiration from Stewart Brand’s 1960’s American counterculture magazine and product catalog (Whole Earth Catalog).
-Duzant gathered anecdotes, recipes, disaster survival techniques, and other wisdom from stewardship groups throughout Queens that were identified from the STEW-MAP database and additional research.
+Duzant gathered anecdotes, recipes, disaster survival techniques, and other wisdom from stewardship groups throughout Queens that were identified from the STEW-MAP database (a searchable database of city based stewarding organizations) and additional research.
 All were made available to the public with a free publication.